plasma-group/pigi/packages/docs/src/spec/src/01-core/state-system.rst

 ---------
 We decided on this scheme for computing method signatures for several reasons.

-Other languages, like Solidity and Vyper, define the method ID as the first four bytes of the `keccak256`_ hash.
+Other languages, like Solidity and Vyper, define the method ID as the first 4 bytes of the `keccak256`_ hash.
 One benefit of the 4-byte scheme is that it reduces the total amount of data on-chain.
 Unfortunately, this requires checking for any hash collisions between function names.
-For simplicity, therefore, we decided to use the *full* 32 byte hash.
+For simplicity, therefore, we decided to use the *full* 32-byte hash.
 The additional required 28 bytes do not seem like a significant enough waste of gas to justify more complex collision-detection logic for predicates.

 We also chose this system because ``keccak256`` hashes are cheaply computable on Ethereum.